sudheerj/reactjs-interview-questions/README.md

 241. ### What is the difference between useState and useRef hook?
      1. useState causes components to re-render after state updates whereas useRef doesn’t cause a component to re-render when the value or state changes.
-        Essentially, useRef is like a “box” that can hold a mutable value in its (.current) property.
+        Essentially, useRef is like a “box” that can hold a mutable value in its (`.current`) property.
      2. useState allows us to update the state inside components.
-While useRef allows referencing DOM elements.
+While useRef allows referencing DOM elements and tracking values.

 **[⬆ Back to Top](#table-of-contents)**